canozsoy/canozsoy.github.io/README.md

 This collection of pages consists of static web-pages.

-Please go to link to see portfolio page.
+Please go to link to see the portfolio page.